mylofi/webauthn-local-client/README.md

 The [**webauthn-local-client** npm package](https://npmjs.com/package/webauthn-local-client) includes a `dist/` directory with all files you need to deploy **webauthn-local-client** (and its dependencies) into your application/project.

-But if you obtain this library via git instead of npm, you'll need to [build `dist/` manually](#re-building-dist) before deployment.
+If you obtain this library via git instead of npm, you'll need to [build `dist/` manually](#re-building-dist) before deployment.

 ### WITH a bundler